427A Burrill Hall

-Basil O'Connor Starter Scholar Research Award, March of Dimes Foundation
+Basil O'Connor Starter Scholar Research Award, March of Dimes Foundation, 2011

-Young Investigator Award, Roy J. Carver Charitable Trust
+Young Investigator Award, Roy J. Carver Charitable Trust, 2011

-Targeted Research Initiative for Severe Symptomatic Epilepsies Grant Award, Epilepsy Foundation
+Targeted Research Initiative for Severe Symptomatic Epilepsies Grant Award, Epilepsy Foundation, 2013

 Lee KY*, Royston SE*, Vest MO, Ley DJ, Kim EH, Jan LY, and Chung HJ (2014). (*These authors contributed equally).
 Activity-Dependent Regulation of K+ Channel Genes mediate the Expression of Homeostatic Intrinsic Plasticity.
 In preparation.

 Lee KY and Chung HJ (2014).
 NMDA receptors and L-type voltage-gated Ca2+ channels mediate the expression of bidirectional homeostatic intrinsic plasticity in cultured hippocampal neurons.
-Neuroscience , Submitted.
+Neuroscience, Under revision.

-Cavaretta JP*, Sherer KS*, Lee KY, Issema RS, Kim EH, and Chung HJ (2013). (*These authors contributed equally).
+Cavaretta JP*, Sherer KS*, Lee KY, Issema RS, Kim EH, and Chung HJ (2014). (*These authors contributed equally).
 Polarized Axonal Surface Expression of Neuronal KCNQ Potassium Channels is Regulated by Calmodulin Interaction with KCNQ2 Subunit.
-PLos One , Under revision.
+PLos One, Under revision.